cryptpy/dfa-aes/README.md

 The attack reduces to about 256 possible master keys.

-For more informations the original can be found [here](https://eprint.iacr.org/2009/575.pdf).
+For more informations the original paper can be found [here](https://eprint.iacr.org/2009/575.pdf).

 #### USAGE
 **Note:** Some Computations might take quite some time, especially in the case where the fault location is not known and if too few cores are available.